Dayi Daoxin: Teachings

 The teachings of Daoxin (and his successor, Hongren) are known as the East Mountain Teachings, a precursor to the flowering of Chan on a national scale some seventy-five years later at the beginning of the eighth century.
 Of significance is that Daoxin was the first Chan master to settle at one spot for an extended period of time, developing a stable community life which would lead to monastic Chan communities throughout China.
 Dumoulin speculates that as alms begging was no longer viable (due to the size of Daoxin's community and its relative isolation from centers of population), the monks had no choice but to work in the fields and develop administrative skills as well as engage in meditation practice.
 Henceforth, Chan practice could no longer be confined to the meditation hall but the spirit of practice had to extend to the daily duties as well.
 The need to extend religious practice to all aspects of one's life became a central theme in Chan teachings.

 As the record of Daoxin's teachings (The Five Gates of Daoxin) did not appear until the second decade of the eighth century, after Hongren's record, its historical accuracy is in some doubt.
-The Chronicle of the Lankavatara Masters, which appeared in the early eighth century, has Daoxin quoting from the Prajnaparamita (Perfection of Wisdom) and Pure Land sutras but whether study of these sutras formed part of Daoxin's teachings is unlikely.
-It is clear, however, that Daoxin taught meditation.
-The Zen scholar Seizan Yanagida stated that the expression “samadhi of one practice” was the heart of Daoxin's practice.
+The Chronicle of the Lankavatara Masters, which appeared in the early eighth century, has Daoxin quoting from the Prajnaparamita (Perfection of Wisdom) and Pure Land sutras, although McRae refers to an anecdote in Daoxin's biographical entry in the Xu gaoseng zhuan in which he advises the recitation of the Prajñāpāramitā as “entertaining, but it cannot be taken seriously,” and also notes that the biography lacks any mention of scriptural study or lecturing.
+According to McRae, this may be an indication that Daoxin elevated the practice of meditation above all else.
+It is clear that Daoxin taught meditation, for as the Zen scholar Seizan Yanagida observes, the expression “samadhi of one practice” was the heart of Daoxin's practice.
 The Five Gates of Daoxin quotes him as saying “Buddha is the mind.
 Outside of the mind there is no Buddha.”
 In a later chronicle he is quoted exhorting his students to “Sit earnestly in meditation!
 Sitting in meditation is basic to all else….Do not read the sutras, discuss with no one!” (ibid) On his deathbed, the Compendium of Five Lamps records that Daoxin said, “All of the myriad dharmas of the world are to be dropped away.
 Each of you, protect this understanding and carry it into the future.”